 The process for private land requires you to have permission from the land owner.
 If you are holding the interment of ashes in a natural burial ground, you will not be allowed a headstone, but trees can be planted on the area instead.
 You will also need to use a biodegradable urn.

 After you have chosen where to place the ashes you need to make sure that everything is budgeted for and that you have all the required paperwork.
-You need to be ready to provide a cremation certificate, the Deed of Exclusive Right of Burial (lease of the plot) or a notification of interment of ashes form.
+You need to be ready to provide a cremation certificate, the Deed of Exclusive Right of Burial (grave deeds) or a notification of interment of ashes form.

 Procedure for a cemetery or memorial garden